youimage/mad-base/README.md

 This framework is intended for educational and prototyping purposes.
 Thorough validation and improvements are required for commercial use or large-scale system deployment.

-If you have any questions or suggestions, feel free to open an Issue or Pull Request.